caddyserver/website/src/docs/markdown/caddyfile/patterns.md

 ---
-title: Common Caddyfile Uses
+title: Common Caddyfile Patterns
 ---

-# Common Caddyfile Uses
+# Common Caddyfile Patterns

-This page presents some complete, minimal Caddyfile configurations for common use cases, which you might find helpful when building your own configs.
+This page demonstrates a few complete and minimal Caddyfile configurations for common use cases.
+These can be helpful starting points for your own Caddyfile documents.

 These are not drop-in solutions; you will have to customize your domain name, ports/sockets, directory paths, etc. They are intended to illustrate some of the most common configuration patterns.